xkedude/Pomelo/README.md

 # Pomelo
-Pomelo is a Nintendo Switch Emulator for iOS (source code will become avalible at a later date)
+Pomelo is a Nintendo Switch Emulator for iOS

 ## Info and FAQ